Jonny371/Ascend---3D-Audio-Upmixer/README.md

 reverb is added on top of the always-present dry direct:

-* **0** — the surround/height channels are a **pure dry field**: no reverb, no reflections, and **no tonal shaping of any kind** (the ceiling-darkening and room-treble shelves belong to the reverb, so they are applied to the wet signal only).
-Each channel is a flat, decorrelated copy of its source built from a cascade of **Schroeder all-pass sections** — a *true* all-pass, so its magnitude response is flat to **~0.01 dB**: it scrambles phase to widen the image but leaves the **tone completely uncoloured** (measured flat across 80 Hz–16 kHz).
+* **0** — the surround/height channels are a **pure dry field**: no reverb, no reflections, and **no tonal shaping of any kind** Each channel is a flat, decorrelated copy of its source built from a cascade of **Schroeder all-pass sections** — a *true* all-pass, so its magnitude response is flat to **~0.01 dB**: it scrambles phase to widen the image but leaves the **tone completely uncoloured** (measured flat across 80 Hz–16 kHz).
 The **phase-difference height sources are still applied** at 0 (see below); they're simply dry.
 * **16** — the dry direct **plus the full proximity reverb + reflections**.
 * In between, the reverb is added in proportion (e.g. strength 8 ≈ dry + half
   reverb).
 The dry direct is never removed — strength only adds room.
 * The recommended strength is 9 for Small/Medium/Large, and 4 for Movie Mode.

-**Proximity reverb.** The reverb a speaker receives is sourced by position: it gets **~60 % from the nearest speaker below/adjacent** (e.g. *Height Front Left* ← *Front Left*, a back height ← the surround beneath it) and the remaining **~40 % shared among the rest, weighted by distance** — the further a speaker is, the less reverb it contributes.
-Each output uses its own room kernel, so the channels stay decorrelated.
-A speaker is never fed the reverb of its own signal.

 **Options**
 * **Widening** — pushes the steered layer correlations to full independence